 Cucumber dill salad

 - 2 tablespoons crème fraîche or sour cream

 - Generous pinch of salt

-- Add onion, butter, olive oil and salt and cook for 5 minutes with the lid off.
+- Add the onion, butter, olive oil and salt and cook for 5 minutes with the lid off.
 Stir a few times.

 - Add the diced chicken and cook for another minute or two together, stirring a few times.
 Add paprika and garlic and stir through, then add the chicken stock, tomato paste and crème fraîche or sour cream.
 Stir through.

 - Add the peas and press Sauté.
 Cook for 5 minutes with the lid off, stirring a few times.
-This will allow us to evaporate some of the liquid and to thicken the sauce.
+This will evaporate some of the liquid and thicken the sauce.

 - To prepare the salad, combine all ingredients in a bowl and serve alongside chicken paprika.

 For a dairy-free version, use ghee or coconut oil instead of butter and coconut cream instead of sour cream.
 I would also add a tablespoon of lemon juice in this case.
 And you can dress the cucumber and dill salad with lemon juice and olive oil.